mranish592/dropbox-test/README.md

 - Click on file for preview: should ope the file contents in a new page (Can be restricted to well-known formats: txt, jpg, png, json, etc)
 - login and signup page and autmatic routing based on the login status of the user.

-## Technologies
+### Technologies
 - Langauge and framework: Java - Springboot, Python – Django / Fast API, NodeJS – Express (We will go ahead with vert.x with Kotlin, and springboot as backup
 - DB - SQLLite, Mysql, Postgres or MongoDB. (need to decide, for storing files and for storing metadata and user login info)
-- File Storage: AWS s3, Azure storage blob storage, local file system (think of good potential blob storage options. privde adapter/strategy for all)
+- File Storage: AWS s3, Azure storage blob storage, local file system (think of good potential blob storage options. provide adapter/strategy for all)
 - Use Docker ontainser for all DBMs and any exteral service that you're running.

-## Secondary Requirements/Features
+### Secondary Requirements/Features
 - OAuth google login, github login, login with email
 - sort by created data, modified date
 - drag and drop files onto a highlighted area (frontend-only)